ansys/pyhps-data-transfer/doc/source/user_guide/index.rst

 Copy files
 ----------

-In the following code block, ``local_path`` is the path to the files or directory to transfer, and ``remote_path`` is the path to the remote directory to transfer files to.
+In the following code block, the ``local_path`` attribute is the path to the files or directory to transfer.
+The ``remote_path`` attribute is the path to the remote directory to transfer files to.

 The paths used by the data transfer components follow this format: